encodium/devcontainer/README.md

 ### GitHub CLI

-Required for cloning repositories:
+Required for cloning repositories.
+Authentication is automatically available via mount from your host machine.

+**Manual Authentication (if needed):**

+If you need to update your authentication, you can run this on your host machine or inside the container:

 ```bash
 gh auth login
 ```

 Follow the prompts to authenticate.
-Your credentials are saved in the persistent home volume.
+Your credentials will be saved in the persistent home volume.

 ### Composer (Private Packagist)